 …but it has many disadvantages, too.

-What about the planet?
+What about the impact of consumerism on the planet?

 Finding a balance for the future